AppGeo/GME/readme.md

 `email` and `tableID` must be strings.

-For the features query see [this page](https://developers.google.com/maps-engine/documentation/read#queries) for query options.

 For create and update takes an array of features per the [create](https://developers.google.com/maps-engine/documentation/feature-create) and [update](https://developers.google.com/maps-engine/documentation/feature-update) docs.